SUSTAINABILITY

 Our science-based targets

-As part of our adherence to the SBTi, we have committed to reduce scope 1 and scope 2 GHG emissions 42% by 2030 from a 2023 base year, to measure and reduce our scope 3 emissions, commits to reach net-zero by 2050. and to reduce scope 1+2+3 emissions 90% by 2050.
+As part of our adherence to the SBTi, we have committed to reduce scope 1 and scope 2 GHG emissions 42%, to measure and reduce our scope 3 emissions, commits to reach net-zero by 2050. and to reduce scope 1+2+3 emissions 90% by 2050.

 CO2 Emissions

-Total greenhouse gas (GHG) emissions generated by TAMA in 2023 totaled 2,488.03 tons of equivalent carbon dioxide (CO2e), out of which 0.52% were direct emissions (Scope 1), 14.43% were indirect emissions from imported energy (Scope 2) and 98% were indirect emissions that are generated in the value chain (Scope 3).
+Total greenhouse gas (GHG) emissions generated by TAMA in 2024 amounted to 2,121.79 tons of carbon dioxide equivalent (CO2e), of which 0.93% were direct emissions (Scope 1), 1.24% were indirect emissions from imported energy (Scope 2) and 97.83% were indirect emissions occurring in the value chain (Scope 3).
+With respect to 2023, Scope 1 emissions increased by 53%, Scope 2 emissions decreased by 26% and Scope 3 emissions decreased by a significant 17%.

-Among the indirect Scope 3 emissions, 1,399.27 tons CO2e were generated by the purchase of steel raw materials, and 877.57 tons CO2e originated from the purchase of wood for packaging (plywood, wood stripes, and pallets).
+Within the indirect emissions of Scope 3, 1,553.31 tons CO2e are due to the purchase of steel raw materials, and 335.51 tons CO2e originate from the purchase of wood and its derivatives used for packaging (plywood, wood, and pallets), as shown in Figure 10.

 Electricity Consumption